 The Baltimore Summer Funding Collaborative consists of over 10 organizations that fund high-quality summer programs serving children and young adults from low-income families in Baltimore City.
 While funders make grant awards in response to their foundation’s specific funding priorities, SFC funders share a commitment to expanding access to high-quality summer opportunities and streamlining the process by which providers can access private grant dollars.
 The SFC uses an online application that allows providers to apply for grants from SFC funders with one submission.
 You can read the full RFP here.

 This year, the SFC is excited to launch our new online application portal!
-Your application for SFC 2023 funding must be completed via the online portal, which will be released Wednesday, December 7.
-Live trainings for the online portal will be provided at our in-person and online information sessions on December 7 and 8.
-In addition, we will upload a training video for anyone who is unable to attend an information session, and will provide technical assistance for any applicants who have questions about completing the portal and online application.
+Your application for SFC 2023 funding must be completed via the online portal, which was released Wednesday, December 7.
+Live trainings for the online portal were provided at our in-person and online information sessions on December 7 and 8.
+In addition, we uploaded a training video for anyone who is unable to attend an information session, and will provide technical assistance for any applicants who have questions about completing the portal and online application.
 In advance of next week's information sessions, we encourage you to read through the full SFC 2023 Request for Proposals.
 The RFP contains all the information you need to learn how to apply for SFC 2023 funding.
 It also contains a list of the application questions that will be asked in the online portal.

 who may apply for sfc funding?